-In April 2018, the Gaia DR2 was published (Lindegren et al. 2018).
-It has 48% more sources than Gaia DR1 and a significantly higher accuracy.
-Mignard et al. (2018) reported that in general, the VLBI/Gaia DR2 differences are small with some exceptions.
-They set out five reasons for discrepancies (page 10): 1) real offsets between the centres of emission at optical and radio wavelengths; 2) error in matching VLBI and Gaia objects; 3) an extended galaxy around the quasar; 4) double or lensed quasars; or 5) simply statistical outliers.
+In 2018 April, Gaia DR2 was published (Lindegren et al. 2018).
+It has 48 per cent more sources than Gaia DR1 and a significantly higher accuracy.
+Mignard et al. (2018) reported that, in general, the VLBI/Gaia DR2 differences are small with some exceptions.
+They set out five reasons for the discrepancies (p.
+10): (1) real offsets between the centres of emission at optical and radio wavelengths; (2) errors in matching VLBI and Gaia objects; (3) an extended galaxy around the quasar; (4) double or lensed quasars; or (5) simply statistical outliers.
 The presence of optical jets was not put in the list as a likely explanation.

 In Petrov & Kovalev (2017b) we examined the consequences of our interpretation of the VLBI/Gaia offsets due to the presence of optical jets.
-Among others, we made two predictions: 1) "further improvement in the position accuracy of VLBI and Gaia will not result in a reconciliation of radio and optical positions, but will result in improvement of the accuracy of determination of these position differences", 2) "we predict a jitter in the Gaia centroid position estimates for radio-loud AGNs".
-Since the Gaia DR2 accuracy is noticeably better than the Gaia DR1 accuracy, this motivated us to extend our previous analysis to the Gaia DR2 and check whether these predictions came true.
-To answer the question what is the most significant contributor to systematic position differences is the goal of this article.
+Among others, we made two predictions: (1) 'further improvement in the position accuracy of VLBI and Gaia will not result in a reconciliation of radio and optical positions, but will result in improvement of the accuracy of determination of these position differences'; and (2) 'we predict a jitter in the Gaia centroid position estimates for radio-loud AGNs'.
+Since the Gaia DR2 accuracy is noticeably better than the Gaia DR1 accuracy, this motivated us to extend our previous analysis to Gaia DR2 and check whether these predictions came true.
+The goal of this article is to answer the question of what the most significant contributor is to systematic position differences.

-COMPARISON OF VLBI/GAIA POSITIONS
+2 COMPARISON OF VLBI/Gaia POSITIONS

-We matched the Gaia DR2 catalogue of 1,692,919,135 objects against the Radio Fundamental Catalogue rfc_2018b (L. Petrov and Y.Y.
-Kovalev in preparation, 2018) (RFC) of 15,155 sources.
-The RFC catalogue is derived using all VLBI observations under astrometric programs publicly available by August 01 2018.
-We used the same procedure of matching Gaia objects against the VLBI catalogue described in detail in Petrov & Kovalev (2017a) and got 9081 matches with the probability of false association below the $2 \cdot 10^{-4}$ level.
-The immediate comparison of formal uncertainties among matches showed that the Gaia uncertainties are smaller (see Figure 1).
-The median of VLBI semi-major axes of error ellipses is 0.74 mas against 0.34 mas for Gaia.
-Although VLBI can reach accuracies of 0.1 mas in absolute positions of strong sources, the majority of the sources were observed only once for 60 seconds, which is insufficient to derive their positions with that level of accuracy.
-The Gaia uncertainties of matches are roughly twice smaller than the VLBI uncertainties, though this statement cannot be generalized to the entire Gaia or VLBI catalogues.
+We matched the Gaia DR2 catalogue of 1692 919 135 objects against the Radio Fundamental Catalogue rfc_2018b (RFC, Petrov and Kovalev in preparation)1 of 15 155 sources.
+The RFC catalogue is derived using all VLBI observations under astrometric programs publicly available by 2018 August 1.
+We used the same procedure of matching Gaia objects against the VLBI catalogue described in detail in Petrov & Kovalev (2017a) and got 9081 matches with the probability of false association below the 2 x 10-4 level.
+The immediate comparison of formal uncertainties among matches showed that the Gaia uncertainties are smaller (see Fig. 1).
+The median of the VLBI semi-major axes of error ellipses is 0.74 mas against 0.34 mas for Gaia.
+Although VLBI can reach accuracies of 0.1 mas in absolute positions of strong sources, the majority of the sources were observed only once for 60 s, which is insufficient to derive their positions with that level of accuracy.
+The Gaia uncertainties of matches are roughly twice as small as the VLBI uncertainties, though this statement cannot be generalized to the entire Gaia or VLBI catalogues.

 Figure 1.
-The cumulative distribution function of semi-major axes of error ellipses $P(\sigma{\text{maj}} < a)$: green (upper) curve for Gaia and blue (low) curve for VLBI.
+The cumulative distribution function of semi-major axes of error ellipses $P(\sigma{\rm maj} < a)$: green (top) curve for Gaia and blue (bottom) curve for VLBI.

 Among 9081 matches, radio images at milliarcsecond resolution for 8143 sources are available.
-Using them, we have evaluated the jet directions for 4030 sources, i.e., for one half of the sample.
-We removed 48 sources that include 13 radio stars, 1 supernova remnant in the nearby star-forming galaxy, 10 gravitational lenses, and 24 double objects.
+Using these, we have evaluated the jet directions for 4030 sources, i.e. for one half of the sample.
+We removed 48 sources that include 13 radio stars, one supernova remnant in the nearby star-forming galaxy, 10 gravitational lenses, and 24 double objects.

-Analysis of VLBI/Gaia position angles with respect to the jet direction
+2.1 Analysis of VLBI/Gaia position angles with respect to the jet direction